 Loans tend to be thoroughly scrutinized on 50+ parameters, including CIBIL score.
 Borrowers’ credit history as well as digital footprint is meticulously analysed on several parameters such as financial capacity, repayment intent, social media score, relationship with peers etc. Physical verification is also undertaken in most of the cases to doubly ensure quality.

-In an unfortunate case of default, platforms may also provide recovery and collection services as well.
+In an unfortunate case of default, Peer-to-Peer lending platforms may also provide recovery and collection services as well.
 They also provide principal protection which may help the investors recover their capital.

 #5 – Risk diversification